India and World War One

 Since February this year, when we published our report, Remember the World as well as the War, we have argued that the UK can only gain from developing a global understanding of what was a global conflict with global consequences, and from understanding specific countries’ experiences, such as India’s.

-The London School of Economics and Political Science Opens in a new tab or window. has opened out some of its thinking about India’s role in the First World War to an increasingly interested public.
+The London School of Economics and Political Science has opened out some of its thinking about India’s role in the First World War to an increasingly interested public.
 TheIndia at LSE blog contains a growing number of articles from different perspectives.

 The relevance of India’s role for the UK